RyanJarv/marionette/README.md

       }]
     }
     ```
-  * Set up a rule to trigger the UserDataSwap function with the following event config.
+  * Set up a rule to trigger the Marionett function with the following event config.
     ```
     {
       "source": [